 You must not unlawfully discriminate when choosing a tenant.
-Tenants and prospective tenants should be assessed on their individual merits rather than on the basis of bias or prejudice.
+Tenants and potential tenants should be assessed on their individual merits rather than on the basis of bias or prejudice.
 The Anti-Discrimination Act 1991 and federal anti-discrimination laws protect tenants and prospective tenants.
 You cannot make it harder for people in particular groups to gain access to your rental property.

-Contact the Queensland Human Rights Commission for more information.
+Contact the Queensland Human Rights Commission (ghrc.qld.gov.au) for more information.